James Ryan (bishop)

 James Ryan (June 17, 1848 – July 2, 1923) was an Irish-born prelate of the Roman Catholic Church.
 He served as bishop of the Diocese of Alton in Illinois from 1888 until his death in 1923.

 Biography

 Early life

-James Ryan was born on June 17, 1848 in Thurles, County Tipperary in Ireland.
+James Ryan was born on June 17, 1848, in Thurles, County Tipperary in Ireland.
 When he was age seven, the family immigrated to the United States, settling in Louisville, Kentucky.
-He studied at St. Thomas' and St. Joseph's Colleges in Bardstown, Kentucky, and at Preston Park Seminary in Louisville.
+He studied at St. Thomas' and St. Joseph's Colleges in Bardstown, Kentucky, and at Preston Park Seminary in Louisville, Kentucky.